bluesoc/Supermarket-Inventory-Management-API/README.md

     </a>
 </p>

+**(Codebase in development)**

 A Django backend API used to manage, update, create and delete internal products in a supermarket system.

-It uses Django Rest Framework to handle requests and responses.
+It uses Django Rest Framework and JSON format to handle requests and responses, allowing interopability between systems.

-(Codebase in development)